Lucean Arthur Headen

 Lucean Arthur Headen (26 August 1879 – 17 September 1957) was an American aviator, inventor, and entrepreneur.
-An early African-American barnstormer in the 1910s, he later co-founded the first United States-wide African-American automobile racing association, the Afro-American Automobile Association, and founded companies in the United States and England.
+An early African-American barnstormer in the 1910s, he later co-founded the first United States-wide African-American automobile racing association, the African-American Automobile Association, and founded companies in the United States and England.

 Life and career

 Headen was born in 1879 on his grandparents' farm in Carthage, North Carolina, which became a manufacturing center after the arrival of the railroad in 1888; his grandfather was a wheelright, his great-uncle was a blacksmith, and his father and uncle started a sawmill in 1893.
 Initially prevented from receiving further training in mechanics after finishing school at Dayton Industrial and Normal School in 1898, he became a porter for the Pullman Company before enrolling in Albion Academy in Franklinton, where he graduated in 1903.
 He then returned to Pullman in 1904, in 1909 transferring to the Erie Railroad as a dining car waiter, working 6–8 months a year and using the rest to work on inventions.
 In the mid-1900s he moved with his wife to Jersey City, New Jersey.

 One of Headen's first inventions was a cover for ash carts.
 In 1910, he invented an automatic stabilizer to allow aircraft to remain level in flight after banking; he does not appear to have applied for a patent for either invention.

 In 1911, he took flying lessons at the Aeronautical Society in Mineola, New York, and in January the following year, he left his job to accompany his instructor (probably François Raiche) on a barnstorming tour.
 He displayed a medal inscribed "First Negro Licensed Aviator in the World", but like many early flyers, did not take the examination for a certificate from the Aero Club of America.
 The tour led him to relocate to Chicago, but he was refused membership in the Aero Club of Illinois because of his race.
 He performed a number of exhibition flights throughout the Midwest, although he failed to appear for a scheduled racing car–airplane race against the first Black world heavyweight boxing champion, Jack Johnson.

 In 1914, Headen ended his barnstorming career, working part-time for a patent lawyer and also as a chauffeur to Robert R. McCormick, publisher of the Chicago Tribune.
 In 1915 he sought to patent a "spring inner tube" for automobile tires, and in 1916 incorporated the Headen Spring-in-a-Tube Company.
 In 1916–17 he then developed a system of mirrors as a cloaking device to protect ships from U-boat activity during World War I. His system was turned down by the United States Navy, and the war ended before the Royal Navy, which had expressed interest, could implement it.